 Guelph Museums collects artifacts that tell stories about Guelph’s historical past and present-day lived experiences.
 Artifacts are used for documentation, preservation, research, exhibition, and interpretation in benefit to the broad community.

 We collect objects and photographs, as well as print, audio-visual and digital material.
 We aim to acquire artifacts that are complete and in good condition with a well-documented history of use and ownership.

 To start the donation process, please complete this form.

 Please send any questions to the Curatorial team at [email protected].

 Guelph Civic Museum Collection

 The Civic Museum brings Guelph’s regional narratives, past and present, to life.
 Locomotive 6167 is one of 203 “Northern” locomotives used by Canadian National Railways during the Second World War and for special excursion trips throughout Ontario.

 McCrae House Collection

-McCrae House collects artifacts, documents and photographs owned and used by John McCrae or items that pertain to his life.
-It also collects artifacts linked to the McCrae family.
-McCrae House is also interested in acquiring objects related to the First World War and the Boer War.
-The museum considers artifacts pertaining to McCrae House itself or artifacts pertaining to the Lt.
-Col. McCrae Birthplace Society.
+McCrae House collects material owned and used by Lt.
+Col. John McCrae and the McCrae family.
+We are interested in material related to the Boer War (1899-1902) and to the First World War (1914-1918).
+We also consider artifacts about McCrae House and the Lt.
+Col. John McCrae Birthplace Society.

-Some items do not tell a Guelph story.
-The museum encourages potential donors to connect with other local museums, archives, galleries and cultural heritage organizations where the item is most valued by the local community.
+Some artifacts do not tell a Guelph story.
+We encourage donors to connect with the cultural heritage organizations where the artifact is most valued by the local community.